jcsambangi/bme590final/README.md

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.
+This will need to be run everytime you want to open the React App.

 ### `npm test`